 Under the agreement, QatarEnergy will acquire a 24 percent participating interest whereas TotalEnergies will hold 33 percent and will be the operator.

-Under a farm-in agreement with Africa Oil Corporation, Ricocure, and Eco Atlantic Oil & Gas, the Qatari and French companies acquired interests in the exploration blocks 3B and 4B.
+Under a farm-in agreement with Africa Oil Corporation, Ricocure, and Eco Atlantic Oil & Gas, the Qatari and French companies acquired interests on Wednesday in the exploration blocks 3B and 4B.

 “The farm-in to Block 3B/4B builds on our presence in the prolific Orange Basin.
 We are pleased to enter this block together with our strategic partner TotalEnergies, and we look forward to working together with our partners and the relevant government entities in South Africa,” Saad Sherida Al-Kaabi, Qatar’s Minister of State for Energy Affairs, the President and CEO of QatarEnergy, said.